tianocore/tianocore.github.io/udk/udk2015/index.md

          </td>
     <td>
       <p>The <a href="{{wiki}}/MdePkg" title="MdePkg">MdePkg</a> Document Package Helper file.
 This Package provides all definitions(including functions, MACROs, structures and library classes)
-      and libraries instances, which are defined in MDE Specification.
+      and libraries instances, which are defined in MdePkg's .chm files.
       It also provides the definitions(including PPIs/PROTOCOLs/GUIDs) of EFI1.10/UEFI2.4/PI1.3 and some Industry Standards.</p>
     </td>